-We always love a new challenge and always welcome opportunities to work with new clients.
+We love a new challenge and always welcome opportunities to work with new clients.
 However, we believe the traditional pitch process is fundamentally flawed as it does not reflect the real world where the best work comes from trusted relationships and true collaboration.
-So, if you are looking for a new agency partner, we propose an alternative process as follows:
+So, if you are looking for a new agency partner, we propose an alternative process:

 Stage 1: Market review

-Client researches the market to produce a short-list of non-conflicted prospective agencies based on criteria such as agency skillsets, capacity, relevant experience etc. This stage would be completed without any agency involvement – clients could complete by desk research on agency websites.
+Client researches the market to produce a short-list of prospective agencies based on criteria such as agency skillsets, capacity, relevant experience etc. This stage can be completed by desk research on agency websites.

 Stage 2: Agency credentials

 Client visits the short-listed agencies for short (about an hour) credentials presentations.
 Clients can suggest beforehand the types of case studies that they would like to hear more about, either by objective (awareness, behaviour change etc.) or by client.

 The purpose of this stage is for clients to meet the agency team, gain an understanding of the thinking behind some of the agency’s campaigns and get a feel for the culture.
 This is also the stage to begin addressing any specific requirements around the scope of work.

 By now, the client will have been able to whittle down the agencies to a small, manageable number.
 The third stage requires the client to commit a few hours to meet each agency in a simulated working environment.

 At this stage, it is up to agencies to present themselves as they see fit.
 While the idea is to simulate the agency and client working relationship with the people who would actually work together day-to-day from client and agency attending, the agency should not be responding to a client brief.